openego/eTraGo/README.rst

 For the correct work-flow, please mind the
 `Dreissen Branching Model <https://nvie.com/posts/a-successful-git-branching-model/>`_

-Use the pip -e to install eTraGo directly from the cloned repository:
+Use the pip -e to install eTraGo directly from the cloned repository (Be sure having the pip version 18.1 installed since newer versions do not permit using dependency links!):

 .. code-block::

-   $ pip3 install -e /path/to/eTraGo/
+   $ pip3 install -e /path/to/eTraGo/ --process-dependency-links

 Using a virtual environment
 ===========================